 Cannabis has become so popular that you can find hair products at pharmacies that include the herb in their list of ingredients, usually in the form of legal hemp.
 Some even proudly display the ubiquitous multi-bladed leaf prominently on their label.
 However, these products usually only contain a small amount of active cannabis.

-For a stronger formula, purchase cannabis-infused hair care products from a dispensary or specialty store, or make your own.
-Most basic cannabis oils can be massaged directly into your hair and scalp as long as they were made with a hair-friendly carrier oil.
-Cannabis oils made with hemp seed oil, argan oil, or olive oil are preferable to those made with butter or coconut oil.
+Purchase cannabis-infused hair care products from a dispensary or specialty store for a stronger formula, or try making some at home.
+Most basic cannabis oils can be massaged directly into your hair and scalp as long as they contain a carrier oil that is hair-friendly.
+Cannabis oils made with argan oil, olive oil, or hemp seed oil are better than ones made with butter or coconut oil.

 How to properly use cannabis oil